justin2004/weblog/DRAFTS/SPARQL_value_functions/README.md

         rdf:type  skos:Concept .

 ```
+(NOTE: I wouldn't recommend using blank nodes for the companies like I did here but I am not showing off domain modeling in RDF in this post.)

 Here is the query that produced those triples (in a bash command for ease of replication):
 ```